CoBrALab/RABIES/docs/running_the_software.md

 ## Input data in BIDS standard

-The input dataset must be organized according to the BIDS data structure (https://bids.neuroimaging.io/).
+The input dataset must be organized according to the [BIDS data structure](https://bids.neuroimaging.io/).
 RABIES will iterate through subjects and search for all available functional scans with suffix 'bold' or 'cbv'.
-If anatomical scans are used for preprocessing (--bold_only False), each functional scan will be matched to one corresponding anatomical scan with suffix 'T1w' or 'T2w' of the same subject/session.
+If anatomical scans are used for preprocessing (`--bold_only False`), each functional scan will be matched to one corresponding anatomical scan with suffix 'T1w' or 'T2w' of the same subject/session.
 <br/>
 <br/>
 Mandatory BIDS specifications are: